Frequently Asked Questions ( FAQs ) of Dr. Donovan

 Can I still be treated after I have had a hip replacement?

 Yes absolutely!
 You are not alone in your concern and we have dozens of patients we treat at our office who have had hip or knee replacement surgery.
 Hip replacement surgery had helped so many people remain active when they otherwise might not have been able to.
 Those who have had hip replacement commonly also have lower back pain as well.
 Special care does need to be taken.
-When patients are a little worried I just slow down a bit and make sure they understand that I can modify the technique I use to make them comfortable while maintaining effectiveness.
+When patients are a little worried I just slow down and make sure they understand that I can modify my technique I use to make them comfortable while maintaining effectiveness.

 What Should I Bring To My First Visit?